Policy Learning with Observational Data: From Efficient Policy Evaluation to Learning

 They show that this estimator is $\sqrt{n}$-consistent and asymptotically unbiased Gaussian for $\theta$, provided that the nuisance estimates $\hg(\cdot)$ and $\hatm(\cdot)$ converge sufficiently fast and that we use cross-fitting \citep{chernozhukov2016double,schick1986asymptotically}.
 This estimator is also semiparametrically efficient under general conditions \citep{newey1994asymptotic}.\footnote{Our results don't depend on efficiency of \eqref{eq:LR}; rather, we only use $\sqrt{n}$-consistency.
 In cases where \eqref{eq:LR} may not be efficient, our regret bounds still hold verbatim; the only difference being that we can no longer interpret the terms of the form \smash{$\EE{\Gamma_i^2}$} appearing in the bound as related to the semiparametric efficient variance for $\theta$.}

-Here, we also start with the doubly robust scores \smash{$\hGamma_i$} in \eqref{eq:LR}; however, instead of using them for simply estimating $\theta$, we use them for policy learning by plugging them into \eqref{eq:meta_estimator}.
+Our approach to policy learning builds on these foundations.
+We again start by estimating nuisance components and by forming doubly robust scores as in \eqref{eq:LR}.
+However, instead of just averaging the \smash{$\hGamma_i$} to estimate $\theta$, we use these scores for policy learning by plugging them into \eqref{eq:meta_estimator}.
 Our main result will establish that we can get strong regret bounds for learning policies under conditions that are similar to those used by \citet{chernozhukov2016locally} to show asymptotic normality of \eqref{eq:LR} and, more broadly, that build on assumptions often made in the literature on semiparametric efficiency \citep*{bickel,chen2008semiparametric,hahn1998role,newey1994asymptotic,robins1}.

-As in the recent work of \citet{chernozhukov2016double} on double machine learning or that of \citet{van2011targeted} on targeted learning, we take an agnositic view on how the nuisance estimates $\hg(\cdot)$ and $\hatm(\cdot)$ are obtained, and simply impose high level conditions on their rates of convergence.
-In applications, this allows practitioners to try several different machine learning methods for each component, or potentially combinations thereof \citep*{van2007super}, and then use cross validation to pick the best method.
-For completeness, we allow problem specific quantities to change with the sample size $n$, and track this dependence with a subscript, e.g., $m_n(x, \, w) = \EE[n]{Y(w) \cond X = x}$, etc. Given sufficient regularity, we can construct estimators that satisfy the rate condition \eqref{eq:an_rate} via sieve-based methods \citep*{chen2007large,negahban2012unified} or kernel regression \citep*{caponnetto2007optimal,mendelson2010regularization}.
+As in the recent work of \citet{chernozhukov2016double} on double machine learning or that of \citet{van2011targeted} on targeted learning, we take an agnostic view on how the nuisance estimates $\hg(\cdot)$ and $\hatm(\cdot)$ are obtained, and simply impose high level conditions on their rates of convergence.
+Given sufficient regularity, we can construct estimators that satisfy the rate condition \eqref{eq:an_rate} via, e.g., sieve-based methods \citep*{chen2007large} or kernel regression \citep*{caponnetto2007optimal}.
+Moreover, in applications, we may want to consider several different machine learning methods for each component, or potentially combinations thereof, and then use cross-validation to choose which method to use.
+For completeness, we allow problem specific quantities to change with the sample size $n$, and track this dependence with a subscript $n$, e.g., $m_n(x, \, w) = \EE[n]{Y_i(w) \cond X_i = x}$, etc.